scipy/scipy.org/www/install.rst

 <stackspec>`.
 For installing individual packages, such as NumPy and
 SciPy, see :ref:`individual-packages` below.

 Scientific Python distributions
 -------------------------------

-For most users, especially on Windows and Mac, the easiest way to install the packages of the SciPy stack is to download one of these Python distributions, which includes all the key packages:
+For most users, especially on Windows, the easiest way to install the packages of the SciPy stack is to download one of these Python distributions, which include all the key packages:

 * `Anaconda <https://www.continuum.io/downloads>`_: A free distribution
   for the SciPy stack.
 Supports Linux, Windows and Mac.